Skip to content

 Futures vs forwards: what’s the difference?

 Futures and forwards are financial instruments that can cater to different needs and market conditions.
-With us, you can trade listed futures, or over-the-counter futures or forwards using spread bets and CFDs.
+With us, you can trade over-the-counter futures or forwards using spread bets and CFDs.

 While similar, a futures contract shouldn’t be confused with a forward contract.
 Both agreements give you the obligation to buy or sell an asset at a set price in the future, but there are a few differences between them.
 Futures are standardised, non-negotiable contracts traded on exchange, and forwards contracts are non-standardised, negotiable contracts traded over the counter.

-Below are some of the key differences in features between listed futures and OTC futures and forwards
+Below are some features for OTC futures and forwards

-Trading venue On exchange (eg ICE, Euronext, CME and CFE): centralised marketplace for buyers and sellers Futures: on exchange and over the counter
+Trading venue Futures: on exchange and over the counter

 Forwards: over the counter